trimble-oss/website-modus.trimble.com/content/community/contribution-process.md

 ### 3. Review

-Once an issue is entered into the backlog the Modus Product Manager informs the UX Board of a new pattern submission in a weekly meeting and requests a review.
-Review period opens and the pattern is shared with the UX and engineering community.
+Once an issue is entered into the backlog the Modus Approval Board (MoAB) reviews the new pattern submission, iterates it (if needed) with the submission author, and informs the Modus Product Manager about the final result.
 Patterns are reviewed according to the following criteria:

 a.)
 Pattern is designed according to the current design standards (tokens, foundations, as put forward in the style guide and existing pattern library)